Deadly Kyoto fire: What we know

 The man appears to have no links to Kyoto Animation, but there were reports he had accused the firm of plagiarism.

-The local Kyoto Shimbun reported he told police: "I set the fire because they stole novels."
+The Kyoto Shimbun newspaper reported he told police "I set the fire because they stole novels."

-Founded in 1981, it had 154 employees and some of its dozens of animations became popular enough to have movie theatre versions released.
+Public broadcaster NHK said the man suffers from a mental illness and served 3.5 years in a prison after stealing cash from a convenience store.

-READ: Kyoto Animation: The studio which created Silent Voice, K-On! and Haruhi Suzumiya
+Founded in 1981, it had 154 employees and some of its dozens of animations became popular enough to have feature film versions released.

 Anime fans at home and abroad tweeted their support with the hashtag #KyoAniStrong and #PrayForKyoAni.